The Geometry of Grief

 When I get lost I return to tracking, scenting for trust in a universe that thinks even heartbreak is an improvement upon the silence.
 I study the trees as hieroglyphs and try to cryptogram God's green answer.
 Everywhere is an address without directions.
 Everything is a potential Rosetta Stone.
 Sometimes I give up and sit by the window (on the bathroom floor, or not), watching birds with the cat, waiting for God to answer back.

 The gift of grief is that miracle becomes easy to see, startling me everywhere.
 When the red wind blows through the wall of coals and they collapse in a skittering landslide, I feel the single hot note, the drive of the Phoenix to rise.
-I look around and see that everyone is the holy of holies, and all our hair is on fire.
+I look around and see that we are all the holy of holies, and all our hair is on fire.